Liesbeth Zegveld: Notable cases

 Zegveld is well known for her work on the Srebrenica case of the Bosnian genocide, where she represented the relatives of two victims of the Srebrenica massacre in July 1995.
 Before the Dutch courts, Zegveld asserted that Dutchbat – the Dutch battalion of the United Nations Protection Force that was responsible for the protection of the Srebrenica enclave – and the Dutch government knowingly exposed Bosnian Muslims to the enemy Bosnian Serb Army.
 In 2013, the Dutch Supreme Court accepted the claim.

 In 2011, Zegveld represented seven widows and two others in a case filed by the Dutch Honorary Debts Committee Foundation against the Dutch state for its involvement in the Rawagede massacre of 9 December 1947, during which 431 Indonesian villagers were killed by the Royal Netherlands East Indies Army.
-Following a judgment by the Court of The Hague, the state decided to settle the matter, publicly apologising for its involvement and paying €20.000 in compensation to each still living stakeholder.
+Following a judgment by the Court of The Hague, the state decided to settle the matter, publicly apologising for its involvement and paying €20,000 in compensation to each still living stakeholder.

 In 2011 and 2013, Zegveld represented family members of victims of the 1976–81 military regime of Jorge Rafael Videla in Argentina, who reported Jorge Zorreguieta – the father of Queen Máxima of the Netherlands – to the Public Prosecution Service for his role in the regime.

 Zegveld also represented the victims of Iraqi chemical attacks against Iran during the Iran–Iraq War of 1980–88 in a case against Frans van Anraat, a Dutch businessman who sold materials to produce chemical weapons to the Iraqi regime during the war.
-All victims were granted €25.000 in damages.
+All victims were granted €25,000 in damages.

 Another high-profile case was that of Azhar Sabah Jaloud, who was fatally shot at a Dutch military checkpoint on 24 April 2007 during the Iraq War.
 On behalf of the young man's father, Zegveld started a case against the Dutch state, which resulted in a successful complaint against the Netherlands before the European Court of Human Rights.

 On behalf of the Federation of Dutch Trade Unions and a Bangladeshi migrant worker, Zegveld held the FIFA accountable for the mistreatment of migrant workers who prepare the 2022 World Cup in Qatar.

-Zegveld represented the families of two Moluccan perpetrators of the 1977 Dutch train hijacking in a case against the Dutch government.
+Zegveld represented the families of two South Moluccan perpetrators of the 1977 Dutch train hijacking in a case against the Dutch government.
 In July 2018, the Court of The Hague dismissed the case, concluding that the Dutch state had not taken unlawful action in ending the hostage crisis.

 In 2018, Zegveld and her client Salo Muller persuaded the Dutch state-owned rail operator Nederlandse Spoorwegen to pay compensation to Holocaust survivors and relatives of those transported by Dutch rail to Nazi concentration camps during World War II.